clydebuilt1974/TryHackMe/Junior Penetration Tester/Network Security/NMAP Live Host Discovery.md

   * Any service listening on port 80 is expected to reply indirectly indicating that the host is online.

 ### TCP ACK Ping
-* As you have guessed, this sends a packet with an ACK flag set.
+* This sends a packet with an ACK flag set.
-* You must be running Nmap as a privileged user to be able to accomplish this.
+* Must be running Nmap as a privileged user.
-* If you try it as an unprivileged user, Nmap will attempt a 3-way handshake.
+  * Nmap will attempt a 3-way handshake If attempted as an unprivileged user.
-* By default, port 80 is used.
-* The syntax is similar to TCP SYN ping.
-* -PA should be followed by a port number, range, list, or a combination of them.
+* `-PA` should be followed by a port number, range, list, or a combination of them.
-* For example, consider -PA21, -PA21-25 and -PA80,443,8080.
+  * `-PA21`, `-PA21-25` and `-PA80,443,8080`.
-* If no port is specified, port 80 will be used.
+  * Port 80 will be used if no port is specified.
-* The following figure shows that any TCP packet with an ACK flag should get a TCP packet back with an RST flag set.
+* Any TCP packet with an ACK flag should get a TCP packet back with an RST flag set.
-* The target responds with the RST flag set because the TCP packet with the ACK flag is not part of any ongoing connection.
+  * Target responds with RST flag set because the TCP packet with the ACK flag is not part of any ongoing connection.
-* The expected response is used to detect if the target host is up.
+  * Expected response is used to detect if the target host is up.
-* In this example, we run sudo nmap -PA -sn 10.10.68.220/24 to discover the online hosts on the target’s subnet.
-* We can see that the TCP ACK ping scan detected five hosts as up.
 ```
 sudo nmap -PA -sn 10.10.68.220/24